defenseunicorns/pepr/docs/OnSchedule.md

 ## Best Practices

-`OnSchedule` is designed for targeting intervals equal to or larger than 30 seconds due to the storage mechanism used to archive schedule info, anything less than that is _use at your own risk_.
+`OnSchedule` is designed for targeting intervals equal to or larger than 30 seconds due to the storage mechanism used to archive schedule info.

 ## Usage